Evolving Lindenmayer systems20 Oct 2020

 A while back, I explored Lindenmayer systems in this blog post.
 Since the theory of L-systems is thoroughly described and referenced there, I will skip most of that in this article.
 In short, L-systems model plant growth using production rules in a process analogous to cell division guided by a genetic plan.
 All plants are rendered using the turtle graphics technique described in the aforementioned blog post.
-Since plants (and the survival strategies they use) arose through evolutionary processes, I have applied an evolutionary algorithm to Lindenmayer systems to explore how well the biological analogy holds.
+Since plants (and the survival strategies they use) arose through evolutionary processes, an evolutionary algorithm was applied to Lindenmayer systems to explore how well the biological analogy holds.

 - Since plants get their energy from photosynthesis, they must collect as much sunlight as they can using leaves.

 - Plants must be efficient; they should not produce unnecessary leaves and branches, and their Lindenmayer systems should not be overly complex.

 - Plants must have stable structures.

 This article is based on the paper Evolving L-systems in a competitive environment, which contains all the technical details and mathematical formulas omitted here.
 The final authenticated version is available at Springer link.

 A simple simulation

 To evaluate whether Lindenmayer systems can be evolved to produce plants with these properties, I first wrote a small two-dimensional prototype.
 In this simple simulation, all end branches of plants are treated as leaves, and the photosynthesis score increases when these end branches have more free space around them.